What is a Continuous Duty Solenoid?

 Solenoid starter with cable connector

-Our expert team is here to answer your questions like, “how does a continuous duty solenoid work?” and “what is a continuous duty solenoid used for?”
+Our expert team is here to answer your questions like, “how do they work?” and “what are they used for?”
 Learn more with Gateway Cable Company below!

 Continuous Duty Solenoid vs. Regular Solenoid – What’s the Difference?